simphony/docs/docs/source/wrapper_development.md

  - [Syntactic layer](./detailed_design.md#syntactic-layer):
    If none is available, one must be developed.
-   Only needs an entity representing the wrapper, as presented in the previous section.

 ## Engine installation
 Most engines will require some sort of compilation or installation before being able to use them through Python.